 Yaks live at the highest altitude of any mammal, and to survive, they’ve evolved to have 3 times the lung capacity and a greater number of oxygen rich red blood cells than their cattle cousin.

-How high in elevation do yak live?
+where do yak live?

 Yak can live between 10 and 15 thousand feet above sea level.

 Because yak can thrive at high elevations, they are essential for humans who’ve maintained a lifestyle in the mountains.

 Not only can yak help plow fields or carry essential supplies to remote communities, but they also shed both strong, coarse guard fibers and soft insulating down fibers in the spring.

 Our focus is on down fibers AKA “khullu” to make our crew neck sweaters.
 However, guard fibers are equally important because they provide a durable material that can be woven into rope and canvas shelter.

 One of the most important factors that affects the way wool feels is the fiber fineness.
 While a human hair has an average diameter of 75 microns (µm), the yak wool we use in our sweaters is ultra-fine at 17.5µm.

 Wools that are generally considered "soft" have a fineness <20µm.
 Fibers considered for use in cashmere clothing fall somewhere in the range of 14-19µm... so it depends, but generally, khullu is as soft as cashmere.